 “The Naming of Names: The Search for Order in the World of Plants” by Anna Pavord is a great book with amazing illustrations.

 We don’t have to forget that the battle to establish a set of universal conventions to name plants is not yet over!
 For example, take a look at Wikipedia (the English version) and you will see that the scientific notation is not used as a standard way to name plants.
-For reason I completely ignore, many Americans still prefer the ambiguous local notation over the scientific one (not surprising, they still discussing about creationism).
+For reason I completely ignore, many Americans still prefer the ambiguous local notation over the scientific one (not surprising, they still discussing creationism).